 Anime and Manga

 - In Sally the Witch, Sally's trials involving healing are always pretty complicated since, despite being a highly skilled Cute Witch, her healing capacity is next to none and healing magic in itself is extremely hard to perform since it involves either the use of the four basic Elemental Powers or filling a quest with a time limit.
 In the original series, she goes to Find the Cure when one of Yoshiko's brothers almost has a leg ripped off him by a Threatening Shark; in the 1989 one, she must learn a very complicated spell with the aforementioned Elemental Powers to heal the injured leg of Erika, a Broken Bird ballerina who got into an accident and wants to dance for her father.

 - In the Lyrical Nanoha series, magic can fix cuts, bruises, and even sprained ankles — but get yourself wounded for real and it's weeks to months in the hospital.

-- In Naruto they can do a lot of different jutsu's including making 10,000 copies of themselves, summoning giant animals and make themselves almost immortal, but Lady Tsunade struggles healing Lee's bones when he gets savagely beaten by Gaara.
+- In Naruto they can do a lot of different jutsu's including making 10,000 copies of themselves, summoning giant animals and make themselves nigh immortal, but Lady Tsunade struggles healing Lee's bones when he gets savagely beaten by Gaara.
 Lady Tsunade is the best healer in this series, though to be fair she was very out of practice after years of not healing people for her Dark and Troubled Past.

 - In the manga, it has more to do with Amestrian Alchemy having been developed to be highly military and industry oriented.
 It's made clear that healers are more common in Xing.
 Which isn't to say that healers aren't skilled, just not necessarily moreso than someone who can create a giant fireball.